Marc Chagall

 Stained Glass

 During the 1950s Chagall visited numerous countries, including the Holy Land, England, Denmark, Italy, Greece, Switzerland, Germany, the United States, among others.
-In 1959, he was made an Honorary Member of the American Academy of Arts, and received an honorary Doctorate from the University of Glasgow.
+Now regarded as one of the great modern artists, in 1959, he was made an Honorary Member of the American Academy of Arts, and received an honorary Doctorate from the University of Glasgow.
 Finally, in 1973, at the invitation of the Soviet authorities, Chagall visited his native country for the first time since he left in 1922.
-In his honour, the Soviet Ministry of Culture and the Moscow Tretyakov Gallery hosted a major exhibition of his works - an event which (given the Jewish persecutions of the day) remains inexplicable to many.
+In his honour, the Soviet Ministry of Culture and the Tretyakov Gallery Moscow hosted a major exhibition of his works - an event which (given the Jewish persecutions of the day) remains inexplicable to many.

 Works by Marc Chagall hang in many of the best art museums throughout the world, including the Guggenheim Museum New York.
 His Interior of a Synagogue in Safed (1931) is in the Jewish Art Museum, Jerusalem.